Also See Calvinism

 So Was Isaiah Talking Through His Hat, Or... ?

-While we pay lip service to the fact that the Bible does not contradict itself, I wonder if we really believe this is true.
-In this case, is there any particular reason we ignore the verses immediately preceding this one (and the many other like it) that says God "meets" and champions the cause of the one who waits for Him.
+Is there any particular reason we ignore the verses immediately preceding this one (and the many other like it) that says God "meets" and champions the cause of the one who waits for Him?
 Not something He would do if all their righteousness were like filthy rags.
+(Emphasis Added)

 For from days of old they have not heard or perceived by ear, Nor has the eye seen a God besides You, Who acts in behalf of the one who waits for Him.
 You meet him who rejoices in doing righteousness, Who remembers You in Your ways.
 Behold, You were angry, for we sinned, We continued in them a long time; And shall we be saved?
 (Isaiah 64:4-5 NASB)